UmeanNever/B2NER/README.md

 Our B2NER models, trained on B2NERD, outperform GPT-4 by 6.8-12.0 F1 points and surpass previous methods in 3 out-of-domain benchmarks across 15 datasets and 6 languages.

  - 📖 Paper: [Beyond Boundaries: Learning a Universal Entity Taxonomy across Datasets and Languages for Open Named Entity Recognition](http://arxiv.org/abs/2406.11192)
- - 🎮 Code Repo: We provide codes for both training and inference at https://github.com/UmeanNever/B2NER
+ - 🎮 Code Repo: This repository provides code for both training and inference.
+Refer to the usage instructions below.
  - 📀 Data: You can download from [HuggingFace](https://huggingface.co/datasets/Umean/B2NERD).
-See below data section for details.
+See the data section below for more details.
  - 💾 Model (LoRA Adapters): We provide light-weight trained LoRA adapters for direct demo usage.
 See below [model usage](#quick-demo-with-b2ner-models) section.

 Feature Highlights: